Developer Guidelines

 Taking inspiration from existing games is a common practice in the current market.
 However,

-permitted.
 We will always give developers the opportunity to provide proof of ownership.
+Please note,

-Please note, however, that if a game is identified as stolen, it will not be approved for
+however, that if a game is identified as stolen, it will not be approved for publication.

 In order to generate revenue, the correct implementation of preroll and midroll ads is